r4m0D/DistributedSystemsG1-MPI/README.md

 ## Scenario

 In the project, a load balancer is implemented within an MPI-based system, where a main node coordinates with worker nodes connected in a network.
-The main task involves numerically calculating the integral of the function f(x)=x2f(x)=x2 using the trapezoidal rule.
+The main task involves numerically calculating the integral of the function f(x)=x^2 using the trapezoidal rule from 0.0 to 1.0, divided into 10000 sub-intervals.
 The main node's role is to divide the task and distribute the corresponding intervals to the worker nodes.
 Each worker node receives its segment of the integral, performs the calculation, and then sends the computed results back to the main node.
 The main node aggregates these results from all worker nodes and displays the final result, effectively managing the distribution and aggregation of the computational workload across the network.

 ## Architecture and Implementation